benearnthof/SparseTransformers/README.md

 * Layer-dependent weight initialization
 * Visualize positional encodings to clarify what's going on
 * Consider tweaks to enhance data efficiency https://arxiv.org/abs/2012.12877
+* Overfit on a fraction of the dataset to confirm the baseline works

 ### Visualization
 #### TODO